bpinsard/CoRe/drafts/seq_rep/seq_rep_new.md

 To our knowledge, few studies have applied MVPA to MSL, with various design aimed at specific identification of whole sequence or features representation.

 In a recent study focusing on motor-related cerebral cortices [@wiestler_skill_2013], classifier performance was evaluated on sets of sequences (either trained or not) and showed a potential increase of the representation strength with training in a network spanning bilaterally the primary motor, pre-motor and supplementary motor areas to the parietal cortex.
-The different sequences were interleavedly trained over 4 days with immediate feedback, ensuring stable execution and representation of the sequence, while averaging over multiple executions allowed more stable patterns.
 Analyzing the dynamics of classifier decoding performance they also uncovered the timecourse of motor sequence representation in different cortical areas from instruction to execution, slightly preceding the BOLD response.

 Prior to motor sequence execution, preparation activates a network that overlaps with the one activated during movements per se [@lee_subregions_1999;@zang_functional_2003;@orban_richness_2015], thus, another study [@nambu_decoding_2015] specifically analyzed patterns of activity after instruction and prior to execution of extensively trained sequences with dominant hand.
-Patterns related to motor planning without contamination of motor execution or sensory feedback related activity were detected in a restricted network involving the contralateral dorsal premotor and supplementary motor area, but not the basal ganglia.
+Patterns related to motor planning, without contamination of motor execution or sensory feedback related activity, were detected in a restricted network involving the contralateral dorsal premotor and supplementary motor area, but not the basal ganglia.

-Using high-resolution imaging and averaging multiple trials, another study [@bednark_basal_2015] found activation differences in the striatum between rhythmic and ordered motor sequences executions, whereas MVPA failed to find discriminating patterns.
-Yet, the latter pattern of negative findings using MVPA could be due to the fact that sequences were not trained and that the authors used cross-conditions (rythmic vs. order) classification of averaged trials thus lowering patterns specificity.

 Numerous neuroimaging [@hikosaka_central_2002;@albouy_both_2008;@orban_multifaceted_2010;@penhune_parallel_2012;@albouy_neural_2012] and neuronal level studies [@alexander_parallel_1986;@graybiel_building_1995;@miyachi_differential_2002] have corroborated the implication of basal ganglia, notably the striatum, as well as hippocampus, in acquisition and consolidation of sequential motor skills.
 Nevertheless, the acquisition of motor sequence representation during MSL in these regions critical to MSL is still to be assessed.

-The goal of the present study is thus to identify acquisition of finger presses sequences representation and their reorganization during consolidation in structures critical to MSL including striatum, hippocampus and cerebellum, by combining MVPA and robust statistics to assess decoding significance [@stelzer_statistical_2013;@allefeld_valid_2015].
+The goal of the present study is thus to identify newly acquired finger-presses sequences representation and their reorganization after consolidation.

-The dynamic of sequential movement planning to execution will also be decomposed to separately analyze instruction and execution phases for that they should show different while overlapping representation [@wiestler_skill_2013;@nambu_decoding_2015].

-Learning and sleep-dependent changes will be assessed by comparing MVPA results for sequences while being acquired, after acquisition and after consolidation.

-We hypothesize that cortical, striatal and hippocampal sequence representation acquisition follows different time course during MSL [@albouy_interaction_2013], and consolidation induces a significant network reorganization [@debas_off-line_2014].
+We hypothesize that sequence representation is reorganized by consolidation, with strengthened cortical and striatal and lowered hippocampal activity difference [@doyon_reorganization_2005;@albouy_interaction_2013;@debas_off-line_2014].

 ##Method